 You cannot drag and drop files into the left navigation pane, but you can drag and drop folders there to create their shortcuts.

 Have a look at the images above again.
 You will notice something else.
 Whenever a Copy is being carried out, a plus “+” icon is displayed.
 When a Move is being carried out, an arrow pointing to the right side “->” icon is displayed and when a shortcut is being created an arrow pointing to the top-right corner is displayed.

 Drag and Drop not working in Windows

-This post will tell you how to Enable or Disable drag and drop by tweaking the Registry.
+If you are facing drag and drop problems, this post will tell you how to Enable or Disable drag and drop by tweaking the Registry.

 Bonus Tip: You can also add a confirmation box or change Drag and Drop sensitivity.